-“With ‘bigger’ fireworks now legal, this creates new safety concerns,” says Dr. Ronald Strony, an emergency medicine physician and co-chair of Emergency Medicine for Geisinger’s Medicine Institute.
-“There’s increased potential for getting hurt while trying to celebrate Independence Day.”
+“With ‘bigger’ fireworks now easily available to Pennsylvanians, this creates new safety concerns,” says Dr. Ronald Strony, a Geisinger emergency medicine physician.
+"But there are some things everyone can do to avoid getting hurt while celebrating Independence Day.”

 “It’s common for folks to come into the emergency room during the Fourth of July because of burns or foreign objects in the eyes,” says Dr. Strony.
 “But these sorts of accidents can be easily avoided with the proper precautions.”

-If you’re hoping to keep the party at home and away from the hospital this year, the Consumer Products Safety Commission offers tips to enjoy fireworks safely.
+If you’re hoping to keep the party at home and away from the hospital this year, here are three tips for firework safety:

 1. Keep fireworks away from young children

-Even sparklers, a fun, family favorite, should be handled with care.
-The glittering sticks can reach up to 2,000 degrees, enough to light flammable clothing or cause severe burns.
-Only children over the age of 10 should handle sparklers, and still under close supervision.
+Even sparklers, a fun family favorite, need to be handled with care.
+The glittering sticks can reach up to 2,000° F, enough to light flammable clothing or cause severe burns.
+Only children over the age of 10 should handle sparklers — and should be closely supervised when they do.

-“When handling any sort of fireworks, parents should also try to keep a bucket of water nearby,” explains Dr. Strony.
-“Sparklers stay hot even after the stick burns out, so they can burn hands or feet when left on the ground.”
+“When handling any sort of fireworks, parents should keep a bucket of water nearby,” explains Dr. Strony.
+“Sparklers stay hot even after the stick burns out, so they can burn hands or feet if left on the ground.”

 2. Be careful when lighting, and let the duds lie

-When lighting fireworks, never lean over the fuse or device.
-Instead, approach the firework from the side; this way you can light one at a time and back away quickly!
+When lighting fireworks, don’t lean over the fuse or device.
+Instead, approach from the side — this way you can light one at a time and back away quickly!

-Never try to pick up or re-light a failed firework.
-There could be an issue with the device causing it to go off at any minute.
+Also, never pick up or relight a failed firework.
+There could be an issue with the device, which may cause it to go off at any minute.